leblancd/kube-v6/dual-stack-ingress/README.md

 These instructions show how to install a dual-stack ingress controller on a *mostly* IPv6-only Kubernetes cluster.
 The term *mostly* is used here in that this setup requires dual-stack addresses on the Kubernetes worker nodes, i.e. each node requires a public IPv4 address and a global IPv6 address in order for external IPv4 and IPv6 clients to be able to access Kubernetes services/applications that are hosted in cluster.

+Many thanks to Antonio Ojea (@aojea) for determining the methodology used here.

 ## Background
-This ingress controller is based upon the [Kubernetes NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx#nginx-ingress-controller).
+This ingress controller configuration is based upon the [Kubernetes NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx#nginx-ingress-controller).
+Baseline installation instructions are provided in the [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/), with details concerning bare metal installations provided in the ["Bare Metal Considerations"](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/) guide.

-As described in the Kubernetes NGINX ingress controller ["Bare Metal Considerations" guide], there are several configuration options for running the NGINX ingress controller on bare metal:
+As described in the ["Bare Metal Considerations"](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/) guide, there are several configuration options for running the NGINX ingress controller on bare metal:
 - [Using MetalLB software](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#a-pure-software-solution-metallb)
 - [Over a nodePort service](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#over-a-nodeport-service)
 - [Via a host network](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#via-the-host-network)